luigi617/email-management/README.md

-# email-manager
+# Email-Manager

-Lightweight Python toolkit for working with email via IMAP (read/search) and SMTP (send).
+Lightweight Python toolkit for working with email via IMAP (read/search) and SMTP (send), with optional AI assistant features (summaries, reply templates, and more).
 Provides a simple high-level `EmailManager` plus a flexible `EasyIMAPQuery` builder for composing IMAP queries without worrying about low-level protocol details.

 ---